morauszkia/coding-notes/bash/index.md

----
-title: Introduction to the shell
+# Introduction to the Shell
----

 This section of my notes will deal with the shell (mostly bash).